NoBlackBoxes/LastBlackBox/boxes/magnets/_lessons/NB3_Building-a-Speaker.md

-# Magnets: NB3: Building a Speaker
+# Magnets : NB3 : Building a Speaker
 Oscillating current in a coil creates a dynamic magnetic field.
 Let's turn these oscillations into sound.

 ## [Video](https://vimeo.com/videos/1031277112)